-One of the main ways that marine mammals may be affected by offshore wind (OSW) development is via the generation of underwater sound.
+One of the main ways that marine mammals may be affected by offshore wind development is via the generation of underwater sound (see What are the potential effects of offshore wind development on whales?).
 The main sources of offshore wind-related sounds are generated primarily by geological and geophysical surveys (during site assessment of wind energy development areas) and installation of wind turbine foundations (during construction).
 Approaches to mitigate, or minimize the impact of, this sound currently fall into two main categories:

-- Reducing the likelihood of marine mammal presence in the area during the activity period, generally using: a) time of year and geographic restrictions to conduct sound-generating activities when marine mammals are less abundant in the area; b) monitoring areas around the soundgenerating activity and halting or minimizing efforts when animals are present; c) limiting soundgenerating activities during periods when monitoring for marine mammal presence is difficult or ineffective; and d) using ramp-up/soft-start that will give animals the opportunity to move away from the area before sound levels reach full intensity. - 2) Reducing the amount of sound emitted into the environment, which is achieved via two fundamentally different sound reduction approaches: a) reducing the amount of sound generated, and b) reducing the radiation of sound by placing sound barriers at some distance from the source (Koschinski & Lüdemann 2020).
+- Reducing the likelihood of marine mammal presence in the area during the activity period, generally using: (a) time of year and geographic restrictions to conduct sound-generating activities when marine mammals are less abundant in the area; (b) monitoring areas around the sound-generating activity and halting or minimizing efforts when animals are present; (c) limiting sound-generating activities during periods when monitoring for marine mammal presence is difficult or ineffective; and (d) using ramp-up/soft-start that gives animals the opportunity to move away from the area before sound levels reach full intensity. - Reducing the amount of sound emitted into the environment, which is achieved via two fundamentally different sound reduction approaches: (a) reducing the amount of sound generated, and (b) reducing the radiation of sound by placing sound barriers at some distance from the source (Koschinski & Lüdemann 2020).

-Marine vessels also pose a potential risk of vessel collisions with some types of marine mammals, especially large whales.
+Marine vessels also pose a potential risk of vessel collisions with some types of marine mammals, especially large whales (see What factors influence vessel strike risk for large whales?).
 This risk is well-known in relation to the shipping industry; collisions are much more likely to occur and much more likely to kill whales when the ships are large and moving at high speeds (Vanderlaan & Taggart 2007, Currie et al. 2017).
 While not a risk specific to offshore wind energy development, operating vessels on the water introduces collision risk for marine mammals.
-The primary mitigation approaches to reduce the risk of vessel strike include: 1) reducing vessel activity in locations and/or time periods of higher risk; 2) vessel speed restrictions, which can be targeted by location, time period, vessel size, or other factors; and 3) using dedicated observation methods to assess whether animals are present near a vessel, and slowing vessel speed when a whale is detected.
+The primary mitigation approaches to reduce the risk of vessel strike include: (1) reducing vessel activity in locations and/or time periods of higher risk; (2) vessel speed restrictions, which can be targeted by location, time period, vessel size, or other factors; and (3) using dedicated observation methods to assess whether animals are present near a vessel, and slowing vessel speed/changing course when a whale is detected.

 The above mitigation measures are discussed in further detail below.
 Multiple mitigation measures are typically applied during offshore wind energy development.
 The effectiveness of mitigation measures depends on many factors including species, mitigation design, wind farm design, and the level of compliance.
 Selection of mitigation measures that are most likely to be effective for a given offshore wind project or situation requires a multi-species approach and active interactions between relevant stakeholders so that individual priorities can be identified and addressed (Redfern et al. 2019).
-The mitigation plan for each offshore wind project is informed by the species expected to be present, project-specific information such as planned foundation type, the geographic and environmental features of the area (which can influence the type of foundations that are feasible, among other factors), and the costs of the mitigation measure (Schoeman et al. 2020).
+The mitigation plan for each offshore wind project is informed by the species expected to be present, project-specific information, such as planned foundation type, the geographic and environmental features of the area (which can influence the type of foundations that are feasible, among other factors), and the costs of the mitigation measure (Schoeman et al. 2020).